Radiology Technologist Schools and Careers in Wyoming

 Casper College

 Casper College features a 24-month radiologic technology program leading to the Associate of Science (AS) in Radiography.
 Students will complete on-campus coursework and clinical rotations at affiliated hospitals and medical facilities and, upon completion of the program, will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
 The program is fully accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT.)
 The highly competitive program accepts a maximum of 18 students each year, with applicants required to complete six prerequisite courses prior to submitting application materials.
 These courses include English Composition; Pre-Calculus Algebra; Human Anatomy/Lab; Human Physiology; Introduction to Radiology; and Medical Terminology.
 Applications are due January 5.
-Successful applicants to the program begin their studies in May.
+Admitted students begin their studies in May.

 Laramie County Community College